Article

 Retinal vascular occlusion (RVO) is the second most prevalent cause of visual loss related to retinal vascular diseases, after diabetic retinopathy.
-Risk factors include diabetes, hypertension, obesity, and coronary artery disease.
+The risk factors include diabetes, hypertension, obesity, and coronary artery disease.
 The causes are vasospasm, vasculitis, reduced arterial perfusion, and thromboembolism of retinal arteries.
-In this retrospective cohort study, Taiwanese researchers investigated the risk of RVO after the vaccination with messenger RNA (mRNA) COVID-19 vaccines.
+In this retrospective cohort study, Taiwanese researchers investigated the risk of RVO after vaccination with messenger RNA (mRNA) COVID-19 vaccines.

-Importantly, it seems that RVO results from the prolonged presence of SARS-CoV-2 S protein.
-According to the results of an animal study that investigated the possible ocular transmission and tropism of SARS-CoV-2 for cells lining the blood-retinal barrier, the presence of SARS-CoV-2 S protein thirty days after the intravitreal injection led to microaneurysms, retinal atrophy, and RVO.
-The authors stated that these findings of long-term retinal vascular pathologies observed after prolonged presence of the S antigen could be related to certain symptoms registered in post-COVID patients. https://discovermednews.com/retinal-inflammation-after-intranasal-infection-with-sars-cov-2/
+Importantly, it seems that RVO results from the prolonged presence of the SARS-CoV-2 S protein.
+According to an animal study that investigated the possible ocular transmission and tropism of SARS-CoV-2 for cells lining the blood-retinal barrier, the presence of SARS-CoV-2 S protein thirty days after the intravitreal injection led to microaneurysms, retinal atrophy, and RVO.
+The authors stated that long-term retinal vascular pathologies observed after prolonged presence of the S antigen could be related to certain post-COVID symptoms. https://discovermednews.com/retinal-inflammation-after-intranasal-infection-with-sars-cov-2/

 About the Study and Results